What is the typical daily schedule?

 Can I bring a cell phone?

-We request that all students leave their devices at home, except for a small digital camera if desired.
-We have found that phones, etc. tend to distract participants from work projects, cultural exchange opportunities, and team building.
-Devices also tend to isolate participants and pull their focus away from the purpose of the program, which can cause strain on our small community of travelers.
+We request that all students leave their devices at home.
+We have found that phones, etc. tend to distract participants from work projects, cultural exchange opportunities and team building and often serve to pull participants’ focus away from the purpose of the program.

 Team leaders will have Guatemalan cell phones and international cell phones with them at all times for emergency purposes.

-Adult participants are also requested not to bring devices and enjoy a week unplugged with their teen.
+Adult participants are requested to enjoy a week unplugged with their teen.
 However, we understand that there might be a need to stay connected for work purposes.
-If that is the case, we ask that adults only use their phones when they are in their rooms in the early morning and after all programming has ended in the evening, and refrain from using their phones during the day at worksites, in restaurants, in common spaces at the hostel, in buses, or during free time.
+If that is the case, we ask that adults only use their phones when they are in their rooms in the early morning and after all programming has ended in the evening.
 Please note that wifi is often spotty and slow.

-If you need to bring something in order entertain yourself during down-time or travel, we’d recommend something that involves others like cards or small board games.
+If you need to bring something in order entertain yourself during down-time or travel, we’d recommend something that involves others like cards or a soccer ball.
 Other suggestions would be a book, journal, and/or art supplies.

 I am taking an online class.
 How will I be able to keep up with my work when I am in Guatemala?